 Relationship and Sex Education

 Relationship and Sex education is an important part of your child's education.
-We undertook a consultation process last year (2021) with our community and from that wrote our RSE policy.
+We completely revised our RSE policy in 2021 in consultation with our school community.
 Below is a summary of the topics covered from Y1 to Y6.

 There are certain key elements of RSE that are statutory, these are highlighted in our Policy.
 These include Relationship education and the areas of reproduction that are included in the Science National Curriculum programmes of study.

-If parents and carers have any concerns please consult Mrs Pincher our PSHE/SRE coordinator.
+If parents and carers have any concerns please consult Mrs Pincher our PSHE/SRE coordinator in the first instance

 Overview of topic coverage from Y1 to Y6